nodename/vscode-hacker-typer/README.md

 When you hit a stop point in play mode, either manual or autoplay, a high sound ("beep") is played.
 You must press `ENTER` to break out of the stop point and continue playing.
 All other keystrokes are ignored until you break out.

 If you're going to play the macro by hitting keys, you'll want to put a stop point at the end so you don't overrun the end and let your typed gibberish appear on screen.
+(If you don't do this, you'll be prompted to add a final stop point when you save the macro.)

 You can turn off/on beeps by typing `Cmd+Shift+T T` (the `HackerTyper: Toggle Silence` command).